 - Experience working with developer communities

-Any application which results in a job offer where the candidate will relocate is conditional upon the candidate already having or successfully applying for the right to work in the UK.
+Any application which results in a job offer is conditional upon the candidate already having or successfully applying for the right to work in the UK.
 Codeplay is proud to be an Equal Opportunities employer.
 We celebrate and value diversity.
 We are committed to creating an inclusive environment for all employees, regardless of race, colour, gender, religion, national origin, ancestry, citizenship, disability, age, sexual orientation or any other characteristic protected by law.
 All employment is decided on the basis of qualifications, merit and business need and we strongly encourage applicants from all backgrounds and walks of life.
 We are committed to providing flexible working options such as part-time/compressed hours/timeshifting/remote.
 If you have a disability or additional need that requires accommodation, just let us know.

 The Cover Note/Letter is just as important as your CV/Resume, so please include one, stating why you believe you are a good fit for the position.
 If you have examples of relevant work or projects, we would love to see them, so please include links to them in your application.
 You should be studying towards a degree in a relevant subject; however, if you can prove skills and knowledge through portfolio work, projects or previous employment, then a degree is not essential.If you have C++ Code Samples (where relevant) please put the link to these on your application; Our system will only accept links to personal projects/GitHub accounts or PDF documents.